pauloraponi/fortigate-rsso/README.md

-# fortigate-rsso
-FortiGate user RSSO authentication
+# FortiGate user RSSO authentication
+A simple tool to create authenticated radius single sign-on users on FortiOS.

+# Requirements and Installation
+Python 3 and freeradius-utils